Gazza7205/cloud-workshop-labs/lab-exercise0.md

 ```

 ## Apply configuration

+When sharing this workshop environment with multiple users, anybody can change the configuration of the production
+gateway, note that somebody might apply changes to production ahead of time and affect your ability to detect an
+expected change between dev and prod.

 There are many ways to leverage the configuration you captured in these exercises.
 For example, to bootstrap it on a gateway, just mount the json bundle in this folder: